 This post may contain affiliate links.
 Please read our disclosure policy.

 This homemade electrolyte drink is light, refreshing, and easy to drink.
-It’s packed with electrolytes, vitamins, and minerals from natural ingredients.
-Perfect for long days outside or when you’re sick with the flu.
+It’s packed with electrolytes, vitamins, and minerals from natural ingredients, and takes just minutes to make.
+Perfect for long days outside or when you’re sick!

-Whether you’re training hard, spending all day out in the heat, or experiencing a nasty bout of the flu, this homemade electrolyte drink is the perfect solution to help the body stay hydrated during hardship.
+Whether you’re training hard, spending all day out in the heat, need extra mineral support, or you’re experiencing a nasty bout of the flu, this homemade electrolyte drink is the perfect solution to help the body stay hydrated during hardship.
+I’ve now made this recipe hundreds of times, and rotate this and my adrenal cocktail recipe regularly depending on how I’m feeling.

-While I typically try to sip on nourishing bone broth when I’m sick, sometimes even bone broth can be hard to stomach.
-This homemade electrolyte drink is light, refreshing, and easy to drink, which is especially important when it’s the kiddos who are sick, not you.
+While I typically sip on water throughout the day, I often need more support.
+This homemade gatorade alternative is light, refreshing, and easy to drink, which is especially important when it’s your kids who need the extra electrolytes!
+I often make this for my daughter when she’s doing gymnastics.
 It’s also incredibly easy to make (just put in a jar and stir), and packs a punch of vital nutrients the body needs to function.

 Electrolytes are minerals that conduct electrical charges in your body.
 The primary ones are sodium, chloride, potassium, magnesium, and calcium.
 These minerals can mean the difference between feeling like a champ and feeling like garbage.
 Especially during exercise.